metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/csv_taxdump/_index.md

     class 3,4 species
 {{< /mermaid >}}

-That simple format allows to comvert eaasily with a small UNIX script any available taxonomic hierarchy into a format useable by {{% obitools4 %}}.
+That simple format allows to convert easily with a small UNIX script any available taxonomic hierarchy into a format useable by {{% obitools4 %}}.

 ## Generating a CSV taxonomy file from another taxonomy

 The {{< obi obitaxonomy >}} command can be used to generate a CSV file from another taxonomy format.
 The main aim of this command functionality is to extract a subtaxonomy corresponding to a clade from a largest taxonomy.

-If it was not already done, a copy of the NCBI taxonomy is downloaded and save in the `ncbitaxo.tgz` file.
+If it was not already done, a copy of the NCBI taxonomy is downloaded and saved into the `ncbitaxo.tgz` file.

 ```bash
 obitaxonomy --download-ncbi --out ncbitaxo.tgz
 ```

-{{< obi obitaxonomy >}} is used to identify the taxid of the taxon of interest, here the genus **Betula**.
+{{< obi obitaxonomy >}} is used to identify the taxid of the taxon of interest, here the genus *Betula*.

 - The **-t** option allows for specifying the just downloaded above taxonomy
 - The **--rank** option allows for restricting the search to the taxa with the **genus** taxonomic rank
-- the **--fixed** option indicates to look for an exact match with the taxon name
+- The **--fixed** option indicates to look for an exact match with the taxon name
 - `Betula` is the pattern used to match the taxon name.

-The result of the {{< obi obitaxonomy >}} is {{% csv %}} formatted.
-Piping the result to the `csvlook` command allows for having a nice table presentation on the screen.
+The result of the following {{< obi obitaxonomy >}} command is {{% csv %}} formatted, and the piped result can be displayed as a nice table with the `csvlook` command:

 ```bash
 obitaxonomy -t ncbitaxo.tgz \